Charlton Athletic W.F.C.

-After the parent club's relegation from the Premier League, the women's team was controversially disbanded in the summer of 2007, causing almost all of the senior squad to depart, although later a rescue sponsorship package was formed allowing the women's set up to continue.
+Following the parent club's relegation from the Premier League, the women's team was controversially disbanded in the summer of 2007, causing almost all of the senior squad to depart.
+A rescue sponsorship package was subsequently arranged, allowing the women's setup to continue under new management.

 CAWFC won the FA Women's Premier League Southern Division title in 2017–18.
-On 27 May 2018, they beat Northern Division champions Blackburn Rovers Ladies FC 2–1 in a play-off final at Bramall Lane, Sheffield, and thus gained promotion to the FA Women's Championship, the second tier of women's football, for the season 2018–19.
+On 27 May 2018, they beat Northern Division champions Blackburn Rovers Ladies FC 2–1 in a play-off final at Bramall Lane, Sheffield, and gained promotion to the FA Women's Championship for the 2018–19 season.

+In July 2023, the club was sold to SE7 Partners, a UK-based subsidiary of Global Football Partners.
+Since 2024, CAWFC have played their home matches at The Valley, the stadium of the men's senior team.

 History

 Bromley Borough

 The team was formed in 1991 as Bromley Borough by disaffected members of Millwall Lionesses' WFA Cup winning squad.

-The team broke up in the aftermath of that success Hope Powell moved with team mate Sue Law to form a new club.
+The team broke up in the aftermath of that success and Hope Powell moved with team mate Sue Law to form a new club.
 They were initially led by Richard Hall with the support of Dan "Le Phyz" Kane.
 Beginning in the South East Counties League, the club quickly progressed through the divisions.
 After adding England player Brenda Sempare in 1992, Bromley Borough won all 16 matches in the South East Counties League Division One, scoring 142 goals in the process.
-The team also reached the semi final of the Women's FA Cup, where they lost 2–0 to treble-winning Arsenal.
+The team also reached the semi-final of the Women's FA Cup, where they lost 2–0 to treble-winning Arsenal.